 Each pupil who comes to you comes with some new problems.
 No two persons are alike.
 Therefore, teaching cannot be repeating instructions like a parrot.
 Each pupil has to be studied.
 The teacher has to go down to the level of understanding of the pupils.
 The teacher has to acquire experience by thinking and learning.
 The process of adjustment for each pupil is different and opens out new angles of thought.

 Do not differentiate between yourself and your pupil.
-If a teacher creates a distance between him and the students he become egotistic; then the communication gap between the teacher and the student builds up.
+If a teacher creates a distance between him and the students, he becomes egotistic; then the communication gap between the teacher and the student builds up.
 A teacher becomes a teacher because he knows a little more than his pupils.
 That does not make one a master.
 There may be many unknown things which have to be known.
 Compassion, strictness and discipline need to be utilized when necessary.
 Treat the pupils with love, compassion and be firm while teaching.
 Roar like a lion from outside, but be a lamb inside.

 You have seen me losing my temper on teachers when they assist me.
 I am doubly watchful of teachers because I know the responsibility of a teacher.
 I may act as a ferocious teacher in order to bring alertness and clarity in them while they are teaching.
 When the teachers come to me to learn then they have to forget that they are teachers.
 They have to be pupils.
 I want the, to reflect every now and then on what they are teaching.